Chuck Freilich, Israeli Speaker, Israeli Expert, Israeli Security

 Stuxnet: The US-Israeli Cyber Campaign Against the Iranian Nuclear Program Ever since the early 1990s, a shared perception of the threat posed by Iran’s nuclear program has been the basis for a variety of joint US-Israeli efforts, spanning the diplomatic, economic and...

-Joys and Challenges Facing Israel Speakers Israeli speakers face unique joys and challenges.
+Challenges Facing Israel Speakers Israeli speakers face unique joys and challenges.
 Unlike many other countries and conflicts, Israel is constantly in the global media, especially in the US.
-It sometimes seems almost as if the NY Times and Washington Post...
+It sometimes seems almost as if the NY Times and Washington Post would go out...

 I have spent nearly four decades honing my expertise in Israeli national security, US-Israeli relations, American policy in the Middle East and Middle Eastern affairs generally.
 I served in Israel’s defense establishment for over two decades, as an analyst...